msdalp/msdalp.github.io/_posts/2019-10-12-Multiple-Datasources-with-Spring-Boot-and-Hibernate.markdown

 }
 {% endhighlight %}

-Next step is defining a EntityManager.
+Next step is defining an EntityManager.
 Be aware of the base package `io.msdalp.dsone` to be scanned.
 First entity manager will deal with datasource one and everything related to it will be stored in `io.msdalp.dsone`.
 Also do not forget to update Hibernate Dialect if you are using a different database.

 {% highlight java %}